bw6xs/bw6xs.github.io/index.md

 ### Hey, welcome to my little corner of Github.

 I teach Urban + Environmental Planning at the University of Virginia.
-In addition to introductory data science with and emphasis on geospatial data and urban applications, I also teach a course in civic teachnology.
+In addition to data science with and emphasis on geospatial data and urban applications, I also teach a course in civic technology, and geographic information systems.

 I am in the process of fleshing out this site with more information related to ongoing and selected completed research projects, so stop by again soon!